Prai River Bridge

-Perai River Bridge is a dual-three lane cable stayed bridge that straddles the Perai River in Seberang Perai, Penang, Malaysia.
+The Prai River Bridge is a 1.85 km long dual-three lane cable-stayed bridge that straddles the Perai River in Seberang Perai, a city in the Malaysian state of Penang.
 It is part of the Butterworth Outer Ring Road (BORR).

 Designed by Dar Al-Handasah Consultants, it won the IStructE Award for Transportation Structures and the prestigious Supreme Award in 2006.
-Constructed by Lingkaran Luar Butterworth (Penang) Sdn.
-Bhd. on a turnkey contract.
+It was constructed by Lingkaran Luar Butterworth (Penang) Sdn.
+Bhd. under a turnkey contract.

 Project overview

 The project was carried out by Turnkey contractor, Lingkaran Luar Butterworth (Penang) Sdn.
 Bhd.
 The main sub-contractors to the Turnkey contractor are Ballast Needam International (left halfway through the project), IJM Construction Sdn.
 Bhd. in joint venture with Zublin International (Malaysia) Sdn.
 Bhd. and consists of the following works: